BitGo/wallet-recovery-wizard/EOS.md

     EOS Nation Endpoints: https://validate.eosnation.io/eos/reports/endpoints.html

-2) Ensure that your account is powered up to broadcast transaction on the network.
-Refer this link to know more about EOS Power Up Model (Note: Your account name is the root address of the wallet). https://eos.io/eos-public-blockchain/powerup-model/
+2) Ensure that your account is powered up to broadcast transaction on the network (Note: Your account name is the root address of the wallet).
+Refer this link to know more about EOS Power Up Model. https://eos.io/eos-public-blockchain/powerup-model/

    Testnet Endpoint: https://monitor.jungletestnet.io/#powerup